ceLLMate: Sandboxing Browser AI Agents: Evaluation

 \subsubsection{Policy Selection}

 Table~\ref{tab:policy-selection-and-args} presents state-of-the-art LLMs' performance on the task of policy selection and argument extraction.
-We observe that all three models achieve an accuracy above 94\% across all three categories of tasks, given solely the policy information and the user task.
+We perform few-shot prompting with the prompt in Appendix~\ref{app:prediction-prompts} and observe that all three models achieve an accuracy above 94\% across all three task categories, given the policy information and the user task.
 Next, we examine three types of policy selection failure: object confusion, over-permissiveness, and over-restrictiveness.

-The first type of failure, object confusion, arises when the model lacks sufficient information to understand complex, domain-specific objects.
+The first type of failure, \textit{object confusion}, arises when the model lacks sufficient information to understand complex, domain-specific objects.
 For example,

 In this example, the model fails to recognize the fundamental difference between a ``wishlist'' and a ``shopping cart'', and instead relies on simple pattern matching, so it prioritizes the ``less than a price'' condition.

-The second type of failure is over-permissiveness, where the model selects more policies than required.
+The second type of failure is \textit{over-permissiveness}, where the model selects more policies than required.
 Real-world policies can be complex; for instance, when creating a GitHub repository, a user may optionally configure the repository's visibility, or add an initial \texttt{README} or \texttt{.gitignore} file.
 However, if this type of information is not clearly specified in the policy description, the model may infer additional actions, leading to mistakes such as:

-The third type of failure is over-restrictiveness, when the predicted result omits one or more required policies.
+The third type of failure is over-restrictiveness, when the output omits one or more required policies.
 For example,

-This behavior stems from a known limitation of LLMs: they often latch onto the most salient part of an instruction rather than reasoning over the full set of required actions.
-As a result, the model may output only a subset of the necessary policies, even when explicitly prompted to consider the entire instruction.
+This behavior reflects a known LLM limitation: they tend to focus on the most salient part of an instruction rather than reasoning over all required actions.
+Consequently, the model may output only a subset of necessary policies, even when explicitly prompted to consider the full instruction.

-We observe that the majority of mistakes stem from a lack of domain-specific information.
-Such information should include clear definitions of relevant objects and actions, the effects of those actions, and guidance on how to distinguish between similar policies when necessary.
-To address this, we construct domain-specific descriptions for both retail and version-control tasks.
-For retail applications, for example, the domain information clarifies how to differentiate between wishlists/lists and shopping carts, and when a shopping cart total limit should be specified.
-Providing this domain knowledge improves policy selection accuracy.
-For \texttt{gpt-5.1}, accuracy increases from 96.64\% to 99.33\% on retail tasks, correcting four previously incorrect predictions.
-Other models also show notable performance improvements across both retail and version-control settings.